Last Updated on

 We don’t want that to happen to you, which is why we’ve assembled this list of the best binoculars on the market today that you can get for less than $100 (at this time of writing).
 You can get the quality you need a reasonable price; you just need to know where to look.

 |Wingspan EagleScout 10X42||

 |Bushnell Legacy Porro Prism||

-The Nikon 8245 ACULON A211 8×42 comes from a great brand and works as well as you’d expect a model with that pedigree to work.
-It weighs less than two pounds, so it feels sturdy while also being light enough to use for long periods of time without wearing you out.
-It also comes with a great rubberized coating, which makes it easier to hold this pair of binoculars in high-humidity or wet conditions.
-It also comes with 42-millimeter lenses, which aren’t the biggest on the market but are large for this price point.
+The Nikon 8245 ACULON A211 8×42 has all the pedigree and features you expect from the brand.
+It weighs less than two pounds, so it feels sturdy while also being light enough to use for long periods.
+It also comes with a great rubberized coating, which makes it easier to hold in high-humidity or wet conditions.
+The 42-millimeter lenses aren’t the biggest on the market, but adequate at this price point.
 The lenses plus 8x magnification produce a wide field of view and keep the image bright and clear.

-This model also comes with adjustable eyepieces, which is a feature you’ll love if you’re going to be using them for long periods, as you can change whether it is resting on your face or not while you use it.
+This model is equipped with adjustable eyepieces, which is a feature that allows you to change settings while in use.
 One quibble is that there is some exposed non-rubberized plastic on the coating, which makes it feel a bit cheap.
-Overall, this is a great model for people who are looking for something that works well but comes at a reasonable price.
+Overall, this is a great model for people who are looking for a reliable product from a trusted brand at a reasonable price.
 Overall, we think these are the best budget binoculars under $100 that you can buy.

 The Wingspan Optics EagleScout 10×42 has 10x magnification, a feature that would make this model a good choice for many people, since it’s rare to find that level of magnification at this price point.
-However, this model comes with other great features.
+However, this model also comes with other great features.
 It’s waterproof and fogproof, so it’s safe to use outdoors, even when it is humid or raining.
 The EagleScout also has those large 42-millimeter lenses, which produce bright, clear images.